 The object of Mexican Sweat is to have the best five-card poker hand, out of seven cards, without having a kill card in your hand.

-If, at any time, a player exposes a card of the same rank as the kill card, they immediately stop revealing cards: their hand is killed and they can no longer win the pot.
+If, at any time, a player exposes a card of the same rank as the kill card, they immediately stop revealing cards.
+Their hand is then killed and they can no longer win the pot.
 If a player has exposed their entire hand and is unable to beat the preceding player, or if they reveal a kill card, the betting round is started by the preceding player (or, if the first player to play reveals a kill card, the dealer).

 Game play continues until only one player remains, due to all other players getting killed or because they cannot beat the preceding player.
 This player takes the pot.

-If you feel unsatisfied with the relative lack of knowledge that vanilla Mexican Sweat leaves you with, allow players to peek at one card (usually their last card) prior to the first player revealing a card.
-This gives the player a small amount of information as to whether the player will be able to make a hand, or allows them to get out cheap if they know they have a kill card.
+Some players might feel unsatisfied with the relative lack of knowledge that vanilla Mexican Sweat leaves you with.
+If you do, you can allow players to peek at one card prior to the first player revealing a card.
+(Players will usually want to peek at their last card.)
+This gives the player a small amount of information as to whether they will be able to make a hand.
+It also allows them to get out cheap if they know they have a kill card.